tc39/proposal-pattern-matching/README.md

 The RHS is an arbitrary JS expression, which the match construct resolves to if the LHS successfully matches.

+The LHS's patterns, if any,
+can introduce variable bindings which are visible to the guard and the RHS of the same clause.
+Bindings are not visible across clauses.
+Each pattern describes what bindings, if any, it introduces.

 ### Guard

 The `if(<expr>)` part of a match clause.